 John Caravella’s Article on Affirmative Action for Contractors to be Featured in Nassau County Bar Association’s “The Nassau Lawyer” Publication

-In January 2021, The Nassau Lawyer will publish an article written by Mr. Caravella, regarding protected classes and anti-discrimination laws within New York State.
+The Nassau Lawyer has publish an article written by Mr. Caravella, regarding protected classes and anti-discrimination laws within New York State.
 Business Owners and Contractors are encouraged to stay informed of these issues and reform efforts.
 To obtain a copy of this topic article, please visit www.nassaubar.org, or please scroll down below.

 Primer on Affirmative Action for Construction Contractors